1

 Third, "some passages are rather risqué," like the "immodest" dance before Pilate (vol. 5, p.
 73).

-Comment: The Bible has a references to an immodest dance before Herod, why would this be impossible before Pilate?
+Comment: The Bible has a references to an immodest dance before Herod (dance of the seven veils / discards all seven veils one at a time), why would this be impossible before Pilate?

 There are "many historical, geographical and other blunders.